webosose/website/content/en/samples/posts/2023-12-19-face-recognize-kiosk-using-webos.md

 #### Requirements
 - The `deploy.sh` script should be located in the project's root directory.
 - An `icon.png` file should also be placed in the project's root directory.
+- Raspberry Pi with webOS set must be powered on
+- The local PC (from which you are deploying) and the Raspberry Pi must be connected to the same network for successful deployment.

 #### deploy.sh Script